Wills and Estates – Last Will and Testament Law – Arkansas

 Further, in Jones v.
 Ellison, 70 Ark.
 App.
 162, 15 S.W.3d 710 (2000).even a signed handwritten note found in the decedent’s jewelry box, which stated, “I want Vernita Ellison to have these items and [my dog],” was properly admitted as part of her will.

 How Enclosed.
-Every will intended to be deposited as aforesaid shall be enclosed in a sealed wrapper, which shall have endorsed thereon “Will of,” followed by the name of the testator.
+Every will intended to be deposited as provided in subsection (a) of this section shall be enclosed in a sealed wrapper, which shall have endorsed thereon “Will of,” followed by the name of the testator.
 The clerk of the court shall endorse thereon the day when and the person by whom it was delivered.
 The wrapper shall also be endorsed with the name of the person to whom the will is to be delivered after the death of the testator.
-It shall not be opened or read until delivered to a person entitled to receive it, or otherwise disposed of as hereinafter provided.
+It shall not be opened or read until delivered to a person entitled to receive it, or otherwise disposed of as provided in this section.

 To Whom Delivered.
-During the lifetime of the testator, the will shall be delivered only to him, or to some person authorized by him by an order in writing duly signed by him and acknowledged before an officer authorized to administer oaths or attested by the signatures of two (2) persons competent to witness the will.
-After his death, the clerk shall notify the person named in the endorsement on the wrapper of the will if that person requests the will either in person or in writing.
+During the lifetime of the testator, the will shall be delivered only to him or her, or to some person authorized by him or her by an order in writing duly signed by him or her and acknowledged before an officer authorized to administer oaths or attested by the signatures of two (2) persons competent to witness the will.
+After the testator’s death, the clerk shall deliver the will to the person named in the endorsement on the wrapper of the will if that person requests the will either in person or in writing.
 If the request is in person, the clerk shall require proof of identification before delivering the will and if the is in writing, the clerk shall require an affidavit of the person requesting the will.

 When Will to Be Opened.
 If the will is not delivered to a person named in the endorsement on the wrapper, it shall be publicly opened in the court within thirty (30) days after notice of the testator’s death, and be retained by the court until offered for probate.